-Based on current planning and forecasting, we anticipate that our general and administrative expenses during the year ended December 31, 2022 will increase to levels above expenses incurred during the year ended December 31, 2021.
-The change will primarily be the result of increased business development and seed operations activities for our Camelina plant varieties, including increases in employee compensation and benefits expense from recent and future personnel hiring, seed scale up operations and other early-stage commercial activities.
+Based on current planning and forecasting, we anticipate that our general and administrative expenses during the year ended December 31, 2022 will be slightly higher than expenses incurred during the year ended December 31, 2021.
 Our forecast related to general and administrative expense is subject to change and may be impacted by our ability to raise additional cash to support our plans, the potential impact of the COVID-19 pandemic or new third-party collaborations or other business opportunities that could alter our plans.